 The regiment lost 46 men out of 125 engaged.
 Major Nelligan was wounded in the thigh and Captain Cormier was captured.

-The regiment was commanded by Lt.
-Colonel Michael Nolan and brought 172 men to the field.
+The regiment was commanded by Lieutenant Colonel Michael Nolan and brought 172 men to the field.
 It took part in the costly attack on Culp’s hill at dusk on July 2, losing 11 men killed, 28 wounded and an unknown number of missing or captured.
-Lt.
-Colonel Nolan was killed, struck by 12-pounder artillery round and so badly mangled that his body was never identified.
+Lieutenant Colonel Nolan was killed, struck by 12-pounder artillery round and so badly mangled that his body was never identified.
 Lieutenant John Maskew was wounded and left behind to be captured on July 5 when the army retreated.
 Captain Edward D. Willett took command of the regiment.

 After the battle Major Nelligan was promoted to lieutenant colonel and Captain Charles Emile Cormier of Company I was promoted to major effective July 3.